-Investor appetite for infrastructure and energy assets in Latin America remains strong, underpinned by improving macroeconomic conditions, supportive regulatory frameworks and political stability.
+Investor appetite for infrastructure and energy assets in Latin America remains strong, underpinned by improving macroeconomic conditions, supportive regulatory frameworks while still being periodically impacted by political uncertainty.

 The region has seen the development of innovations benefiting project economics and bankability that have established working templates with reliable examples of best-practices.
 Countries are adopting lessons learned from its peers, and creating broad interest from investors that some years ago were still not active in Latin America.